mdrexel-osi/gowebapi/EXAMPLES.md

 Since the Batch controller literally returns "stuff" the shape of the data return is only discovered after you've formulated the data request.

-Since we now know that we made two calls to get streams from two PI tags and using the debugger we saw we got a stream of PI Point values back but they came in the form of a `map[string]interface{}`, which is literally a dictionary of unknown things.
+We also now know that when we made two calls to get streams from two PI tags--using the debugger we saw we got a stream of PI Point values back.
+But--they came in the form of a `map[string]interface{}`, which is literally a dictionary of unknown things.

 You *could* use a `switch` statement to loop through all the indexes, compare the names of the data fields in the JSON and then do one final type assertion to the value itself.
 Personally, I think that's gross and creates ugly code.